-The famous radio channel Voice Of America has just released an interesting interview about voice communications and aviation English.
+The famous radio channel Voice Of America has just released an interesting interview.
+This is about voice communications and aviation English.
 This conversation is rather easy to listen to.
-The experienced pilot – Clyde Romero – helps us understand the challenge between pilots and air traffic controllers when it comes to voice communications: La célèbre chaîne radio Voice Of America vient de publier un entretien intéressant sur les communications vocales et l’anglais de l’aviation.
+The experienced pilot – Clyde Romero – gives his advice.
+He helps us understand the challenge between pilots and air traffic controllers when it comes to voice communications.
+However, would it be possible to implement a large-scale standard aviation english teaching program?
+La célèbre chaîne radio Voice Of America vient de publier un entretien intéressant sur les communications vocales et l’anglais de l’aviation.
 Cette conversation est plutôt facile à écouter.
-Le pilote expérimenté, Clyde Romero, nous aide à comprendre le challenge entre pilotes et contrôleurs de la circulation aérienne lorsqu’il s’agit des communications vocales:
+Le pilote expérimenté, Clyde Romero, donne son avis.
+Il nous aide à comprendre le challenge entre pilotes et contrôleurs de la circulation aérienne lorsqu’il s’agit des communications vocales.
+Cependant, serait-il possible de mettre en place un program d’enseignement d’anglais aéronautique standard à grande échelle?

 Special thanks to VOA as the whole transcript of this soundtrack is available on their website: Merci à VOA étant donné que tout le script de cette bande son est disponible sur leur site internet: The Language of Air Travel on VOA.